Trent Plaisted: Professional

 Plaisted entered the NBA draft in 2008, forgoing his senior season at BYU.
 He was an intriguing prospect, with good size (6'11" and 245 pounds) and terrific athleticism for a big man, including a 41-inch vertical leap and a 4.6-second time in the 40-yard dash.
 He was drafted 46th overall in by the Seattle SuperSonics, who traded his draft rights, along with the draft rights of Walter Sharpe, to the Detroit Pistons in exchange for the draft rights to D. J. White.

 In the summer of 2008, Plaisted signed a one-year contract with the Italian team Angelico Biella.
 He played in two games in December before suffering a season-ending injury.
 In August 2009, he signed a one-yer deal with KK Zadar, a club from Croatia.
 He played for the Philadelphia 76ers in the Orlando Pro Summer League in 2010, and later for the Chicago Bulls in the NBA Summer League.
 In October 2010, he signed a one-year deal with Cedevita Zagreb.

 On February 3, 2011, he signed with Žalgiris Kaunas until the end of the season.
-In June 2011, he left Žalgiris Kaunas.
+In June 2011, he left Žalgiris Kaunas, after helping Žalgiris win the Lithuanian championship.
 In November 2011, he moved to Ukraine and signed with Cherkaski Mavpy.

 In January 2012, he signed with the Turkish team Aliağa Petkim for the remainder of the season.
 In December 2012, he moved to France and signed with Limoges CSP for the rest of the season.

 In July 2013, Plaisted signed a one-year contract with the German club Ratiopharm Ulm.
 In September 2014, he signed a one-year deal with Limoges CSP, returning for a second stint.

 On December 30, 2015, Plaisted signed with Neptūnas Klaipėda for the rest of the 2015–16 season.
+He helped Neptūnas reach the Lithuanian championship finals, where Neptūnas was beaten by Plaisted's former team, Žalgiris.

 On July 28, 2016, Plaisted signed with German club Phoenix Hagen.
 On February 16, 2017, he moved to Alvark Tokyo of the Japanese B.League.

 In January 2018 he announced he is retiring from professional basketball.